biocom-uib/tango-virus/README.md

 To run it, execute

 ```
-meteor assign preprocessed_taxonomy.cbor preprocessed_hits.tsv \
+meteor tango-assign preprocessed_taxonomy.cbor preprocessed_hits.tsv \
     -q 0.5 -o assignment.tsv
 ```

 ### `refine-vpf-class`

-This step takes as input the results from `assign` and the host prediction output from `vpf-class` ([GitHub](https://github.com/biocom-uib/vpf-tools)) and refines it to include only ascendants from taxonomic nodes found in the `assign` step.
+This step takes as input the results from `tango-assign` and the host prediction output from `vpf-class` ([GitHub](https://github.com/biocom-uib/vpf-tools)) and refines it to include only ascendants from taxonomic nodes found in the `tango-assign` step.
 If the output is located at `/path/to/vpf-class/output/`, then the refinement of the `host_genus` prediction can be done as follows:

 ```
 meteor refine-vpf-class preprocessed_taxonomy.cbor assignment.tsv \